a2stuff/a2d/desk.acc/README.md

 * [Show Font File](show.font.file.s)
    * Handles MGTK font files (FNT $07)

-The files can optionally be copied into the `DESK.ACC` directory to allow direct invocation from the Apple menu.
+The files can optionally be copied into the `APPLE.MENU` directory to allow direct invocation from the Apple menu.
 This can be useful to preview files of different file types e.g. image files saved as BIN
 $06.